ClickHouse/ClickHouse/docs/en/sql-reference/statements/optimize.md

 You can to specify how long (in seconds) to wait for inactive replicas to execute `OPTIMIZE` queries by the [replication_wait_for_inactive_replica_timeout seconds](../../operations/settings/settings.md#replication-wait-for-inactive-replica-timeout) setting.

 !!! warning "Warning"
-    If the [replication_alter_partitions_sync](../../operations/settings/settings.md#replication-alter-partitions-sync) setting is `2` and some replicas are not active for more than the time specified by the [replication_wait_for_inactive_replica_timeout seconds](../../operations/settings/settings.md#replication-wait-for-inactive-replica-timeout) setting, then an exception `UNFINISHED` will be thrown.
+    If the [replication_alter_partitions_sync](../../operations/settings/settings.md#replication-alter-partitions-sync) is set to `2` and some replicas are not active for more than the time, specified by the [replication_wait_for_inactive_replica_timeout seconds](../../operations/settings/settings.md#replication-wait-for-inactive-replica-timeout) setting, then an exception `UNFINISHED` is thrown.

 ## BY expression {#by-expression}